taldr27/Math-Magicians/README.md

 # Math-Magicians

-> This reposityory will contain a simple calculator devloped using React, JSX.
+> `Math: magicians - Full website` is the final milestone of the `Math: magicians` project.
+The objective of this milestone is to test the project we did using `Jest` and `React Testing` library.
+We used `Jest` library to test `operate.js` and `calculate.js` logics.
+To test our project if it renders the correct component, we used `React Testing` library.

 ## Built With

-- HTML
-- CSS
-- JavaScript
-- React
+- Languages used: HTML, CSS, React.
+- Technologies used: Git, Github, VS code, Jest, Gitflow, npm, etc.

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 - You need to have git installed in your machine.
+Again you need to have `npm`, `node` nstalled in your computer.

 ### Setup
 - To clone the repository run this command - " git clone git@github.com:taldr27/Math-Magicians.git "